top of page

 Day 25 - Cambridge Bay, Nunavut, Canada

-Last night we slept with the curtains open to bring our body clocks back to normal, and we were up at 7 am!
+Last night, we slept with the curtains open to bring our body clocks back to normal, and we were up at 7 am!
 It's been a few weeks since we had breakfast, so we took advantage of the early morning and popped up to Lindstrom; surprisingly, it is hectic in the mornings, and we even had to queue!

 After breakfast, we were ready to Zodiac across to our new destination for the day, Cambridge Bay, a small community village of approx 1400.
 It is also the home to The Canadian High Arctic Research Station (CHARS), a world-class research facility that enhances research and analysis of Canada's North.

-The sun blessed us with its presence and warmth this afternoon as we sailed away from Cambridge Bay onwards to our next destination in Northern Canada.
+The sun blessed us with its presence and warmth this afternoon as we sailed away from Cambridge Bay to our next destination in Northern Canada.

 A pleasant surprise this evening!
 The sky was dancing in lights.
 We finally see our first Aurora with Hurtigruten Expeditions.